ShamShamsw/CanvaAI-Notes-and-ratings/ratings/Modern Pricing Calculator.md

 ---

 **Prompt Given to Canva AI:**
-> Create a modern, interactive pricing calculator with real-time updates and a professional design using a single HTML file.
+> Create a sleek, modern pricing calculator for my business.
+Start with an example for “Clarity Studio Photography” (sessions: $150-250/hr, editing: $50/image, albums: $100-300).Then ask me about: my business name/industry, services/products to include, adjustable pricing variables, preferred visual styleMake it visually striking with trendy design elements, fully mobile-responsive, and no non-functional buttons.

 **Code Provided by Canva AI:**
 *(See basic-projects/Modern-Pricing-Calculator folder for full code.)*